writing your resume

 SOCIALS

-• Email, phone number, linked-in profile, any other social media handle that maybe be relevant to the position/company you’re applying to.
+• Email, phone number, linked-in profile, personal website or any other social media handle that maybe be relevant to the position/company you’re applying to.

 • Example of the framework: Company Name, Your Role, Key Highlights — Date on the right.